 String that contains a friendly readable address of the particular place.
 Typically referred to as a postal address.

-Parsed output of the formatted address, consisting of the address, city, state, zip, and country.
-Can be used to get specific address fields.
+Parsed output of the formatted address, consisting of the address, city, state, zip code, and country.
+They can be used to get specific address fields.

 The name for the specific location.
 For example if the address is matched to a park, then the park name will surface under the name property.
 (4 Jersey St, Boston, MA 02215 -> Fenway Park)

-URL of a recommended icon which can be displayed to the user.
-See Place icons for more detail.
+URL of a recommended place icon which can be displayed to the user.